View elegant scenes of light control created with Lutron.

 But you don’t have to be in New York to see Lutron in action.
 Our dimmers and systems are everywhere.

 When you walk into a hotel or a high-end retail store, Lutron dimmers help create an ideal setting and save energy “without compromising ambiance,” notes Michael Jouaneh, a Lutron marketing manager.
-What’s most impressive is the cumulative impact of dimmers: taken together, Lutron dimmers save enough energy each year to light 4.5 million homes for 12 months.

 Furthermore, saving energy needn’t be expensive or involve major investments in infrastructure.
 Lutron dimmers for home use start at less than US$8.
 More advanced systems – whole home and whole building systems – produce significant energy savings that allow the systems to pay for themselves in relatively brief periods of time.